Metal sulfur dioxide complex

 Metal sulfur dioxide complexes are complexes with sulfur dioxide, SO2, bonded to a transition metal.
 Such compounds are common but are mainly of theoretical interest.
 Historically, the study of these compounds has provided insights into the mechanisms of migratory insertion reactions.

 Bonding modes

-Portion of the structure of [Ni(SO_{2})_{6}](AsF_{6})_{2}, showing the dication and one of two AsF_{6}^{−} anions.
+Portion of the structure of [Ni(SO_{2})_{6}](AsF_{6})_{2}, showing the dication and one of two AsF6- anions.

 Sulfur dioxide forms complexes with many transition metals.
 Most numerous are complexes with metals in oxidation state 0 or +1.

 In most cases SO_{2} binds in monodentate fashion, attaching to the metal through sulfur.
 Such complexes are further subdivided according to the planarity or pyramidalization at sulfur.
 The various bonding modes are: